s2-udom/s2-udom.github.io/planning.md

 TODO: Google maps, basic internet use...

 ### Expected Risks
-TODO: What are the main risks of this project?
+TODO: Lack of charging infrastructure charging points are few and far between

 ## Project Scope
 TODO: Scope of the System of Interest.
 Include a bullet list of things from your context diagram that are in scope.